tinypico/tinypico-micropython/firmware/README.rst

 All TinyPICO firmware here includes both the TinyPICO Helper and Dotstar libraries frozen into the firmware.

-You are able to download MicroPython TinyPICO specific firmware from http://micropython.org/download, but there is currently a build issue preventing the TinyPICO Helper and Dotstar libraries from being included as frozen modules :(
+You are also able to download MicroPython TinyPICO specific firmware from http://micropython.org/download

 Support Unexpected Maker
 ------------------------